Last updated on May 2, 2023.

 “Styrene is likely to leach when it comes in contact with fatty foods, hot beverages, and especially alcohol.
 When thinking about the kinds of foods that typically end up in Styrofoam containers (fatty foods) and cups (hot coffee), it seems as though the exact kinds of items Styrofoam contains are exactly the kind of items it should never touch.” -The Green Dining Alliance2

 When I searched “polystyrene human health” I got more than 13 million results.
-After reading many articles, I realized that all organizations and even the government, including the Environmental Protection Agency (EPA), know that polystyrene is harmful to human health as well as land and marine environments.
+After reading many articles, I realized that all organizations and even the U.S. government, including the Environmental Protection Agency (EPA), know that polystyrene is harmful to human health as well as land and marine environments.
 Furthermore, the Food and Drug Administration (FDA) permits the migration of styrene from packaging into food!

 Study after study shows that chemicals from polystyrene leach into foods and beverages, especially with higher temperatures and food with higher fat content.
 And study after study shows that styrene is dangerous to human health.
-In fact, most agencies caution against the use of polystyrene because of the known health hazards, including:
+In fact, most agencies caution against the use of polystyrene because of the known health hazards, including these:

 - The Environmental Protection Agency (EPA)